 5.)
 Check out the view at Victoria Peak

-Known to many as simply “The Peak,” hikers and travellers up for a challenge (but in hopes of an amazing view!) will want to take a trip to the top of Victoria Peak.
-Okay, fine, you don’t have to hike – you can take a tram up here or even just a taxi if the tram is full – which, it tends to be.
+Now, you can hike/ramble you’re way to the top; but that’s a lot of hard work!
+Take a tram up here or even just a taxi if the tram is full (which, it tends to be).
 The wait time on the tram last time we visited was over 2 hours so booking tickets in advance is recommended if you can.

 Since it is the highest point in Hong Kong, the views from the peak are pretty spectacular, as guests get the chance to see both towering skyscrapers and the shimmering South China Sea from one vantage point.

 There’s a viewing platform at the Peak that you can pay for but to be perfectly honest, the view from up there wasn’t much better than the view from the free viewing platform so don’t feel under any obligation to head to the paid-for platform.

 6.)
-See the Buddhas at the Ten Thousand Buddhas Monastery
+See Ten Thousand Buddhas Monastery

 Set in the foothills of Sha Tin, this gorgeous work of architecture is a popular place to visit for Buddhists and tourists alike (not that those two things are mutually exclusive) because of the presence of nearly 13,000 (not 10,000 as the name would have you think) golden figures of Buddha in varying sizes and positions.